Leo-laRoca/Chaos/README.md

 # Chaos
-# Code for the Lorenz system simulation with two particles, one red and other blue, close to eachother.
+# MATLAB code for the Lorenz system simulation with two particles, one red and other blue, close to eachother.